 Maybe the worst part of the lesson that lasted roughly a month was the relentless effort to make you ashamed of everything about yourself.
 Every thought, every action, anything you ever did was bad.

 To indirectly quote Pam Stenzel, imagine your partner is about to propose to you.
 They saved themselves for you.
 They are completely pure.
 You, on the other hand, have already been used.
 A damaged flower, a chewed-up piece of gum, a piece of tape that has been stuck to far too many surfaces to be clean.

 Part 4 – And the Damage It Has Done (My Rape Story)

 That question rang in my ears.
 Its poison snaked its way through my veins.
 It choked me up.
 And opened the floodgates.
 I had spent the entire course our Christian Studies teacher decided to call ‘sex ed’ with non-stop crying.

 I simply cried the entire hour.
 And I cried during lunch, and I cried when I went home.

 Who would want me?

 If the school spoke of rape, it was always spoken of in the vaguest terms possible.
-I believe our senior year was the only year we specifically discussed rape as a topic.
-Rape was of course mentioned many times in the Bible, for example, and to a certain extent we discussed some of those Bible stories, but it was never defined.
+I believe our senior year was the only year we specifically discussed sexual abuse as a topic.
+Rape was mentioned in the Bible, and to a certain extent we discussed some of those Bible stories, but the act was never defined.
 I think for a long time I thought the term rape was another way to say sex outside of marriage is bad.